Commitment To Clean

 Our Guest Rooms and Suites

-Our already stringent cleaning and disinfecting protocols have been recently upgraded to reflect the current situation.
+Our already stringent cleaning and disinfecting protocols have been upgraded to reflect the current situation.
 Disinfectants (which are EPA registered for emerging viral pathogens) are used to clean guest suites, including “high-touch” items like television remote controls, toilet seats and handles, door and furniture handles, water faucet handles, nightstands, telephones, in-room control panels, light switches, thermostats and flooring.
 In addition, we continue to wash all linen at a high temperature and with appropriate cleaning products in order to eliminate any possible viral and bacterial pathogens.

 Meeting and Events